fritzwill/simple-file-transfer-protocol/README.md

 # simple-file-transfer-protocol
-Uses C sockets to create a simple file transfer protocol (ftp) server and clients
+Uses C sockets to create a simple file transfer protocol (ftp) for a server and clients.
+The server is the filesytem from which we want to obtain files.
+The client simply gives various commands.

+## Directory struture
 The file setup:
 **server/**
 * Makefile